Ingan121/ModernActiveDesktop/README.md

     * Also add more default sounds: Plus!, Win7 theme sounds, etc.
     * Resemble the Sounds control panel
 * Show menus outside the iframe
-* Cache loaded lyrics in the Visualizer Lyrics app for offline access and quicker loading
 * Add a storage manager for IndexedDB and LocalStorage
     * Categorize the data by type (configs, schemes, images, cache, etc.)
     * Show used storage space and estimated remaining space